TheRealMarcusChiu/personal-website-2/content/tinkering/2025-08-17/index.md

 rm /etc/gitea/app.ini
 ```

-Go to the Gitea Console UI and follow the setup process.
+Go to the Gitea Console UI and proceed as normal.